tirzah-dev/Group-Tour/README.md

 - As a group member I can edit activities - possibly only ones I enter, so that I can clarify things
 - As a group member I can add comments to activities so that people will know my thoughts on their idea or we can have a conversation about that idea
 - As a group member I will have a profile page with my basic info so others can be aware of who is commenting and adding the events
-#### Beyond MVP
-*** Do we want the ability for others to see great trip ideas that other groups have voted on?- maybe a search function for cities? - NOT MVP just keeping track of this idea

 ##### Group Creator
 - As a group creator I can finalize our trip so we can all be on the same page as our trip approaches
 ##### Member